Skip to content

 Yes, and the mechanics are well-defined — but this is the most irreversible decision in the entire strategy, so the sequence matters more than the speed.

-The process runs through a US embassy or consulate: you complete Form I-407 (statement of voluntary relinquishment), pay the $2,350 fee, take an oath, and the loss takes effect within roughly 60 days (timeline varies with embassy backlogs).
+The process itself runs through a US embassy or consulate: you appear in person before a consular officer, take the oath of renunciation, and the loss of nationality is effective on the date the oath is taken — the Certificate of Loss of Nationality is subsequently approved by the Department and confirms that date rather than creating it, and issuance timelines vary considerably with embassy backlogs.
+Renouncing also does not close your tax file by itself: you must still file for the expatriation year and file Form 8854.
 The reason people do it is structural — as a US citizen you owe US tax on worldwide income wherever you live, so residency abroad alone will not move you into a territorial system.

 How does this integrate with asset protection?